Ukraine War: The role of the Orthodox Churches | DW | 09.03.2022

 "This is very courageous," Bremer says of these clerics, who make up a relatively small group out of around 36,000 priests in the Russian Orthodox Church.
 But they are now being subjected to reprisals and persecution by the Russian authorities and the Federal Secret Service (FSB), Bremer adds.

 Professing to being part of the Orthodox Church in Russia can be both a religious as well as cultural affiliation.
 "There are people in Russia who call themselves Orthodox, but at the same time say they don't believe in God," Bremer explains.
-"This is also an identity issue."
+"This is also a matter of identity."

 Orthodox Christianity is historically closely linked to Russia, the theologian elaborates, and Vladimir Putin is taking advantage of that.
 In a speech justifying "military actions" in Ukraine, for example, he even referred to the religious dimension when he falsely spoke of Russian Orthodox church members being persecuted in Ukraine.